prokerala/astrology-sdk/README.md

 composer require nyholm/psr7 guzzlehttp/guzzle
 ```

-You also need an implementation of `PSR-16` Simple Cache interface for caching the access token and responses.
+Optionally, you can pass an implementation of `PSR-16` Simple Cache interface for caching the access token and responses.
 As before, you can choose any implementation of [PSR-16](https://packagist.org/providers/psr/simple-cache-implementation).
 The following command will install `symfony/cache`.

 ```
 composer require symfony/cache
 ```

-Now that you have all the dependencies installed, you can install the SDK by running the following command.
+Now that you have all the dependencies installed, install the SDK by running the following command.

 ```
 composer require prokerala/astrology-sdk:^0.4